JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCscH"></a>CArcCscH / CACscH

-Returns the complex hyperbolic arccosecant of this complex number.
+Returns the complex hyperbolic arccosecant of a complex number.

 ```
 FUNCTION CArcCscH (BYREF value AS _complex) AS _complex